Chris Norman

 Christopher Ward Norman (born 25 October 1950) is an English soft rock singer.
-Norman was the original lead singer of the English rock band Smokie, (1964–1986), who found success in Europe in the 1970s.
-"Stumblin' In", a 1978 duet with Suzi Quatro, was a big US hit.
+Norman was the original lead singer of the English rock band Smokie (1964–1986), which found success in Europe in the 1970s.
+"Stumblin' In", a 1978 duet with Suzi Quatro, became a big hit in the United States and Europe.
+The single "Midnight Lady" also became an international hit.
+In the 1990-2000s, he toured the countries of Eastern Europe; he is most popular in the Baltic countries.

 Life and career

-With the advent of rock and roll, Norman acquired his first guitar at the age of seven.
+Norman acquired his first guitar at the age of seven.
 His early musical influences were Elvis Presley, Little Richard, Otis Redding, and Lonnie Donegan.

 In these early years, Norman's parents moved around the country a lot, which resulted in him going to nine different schools, and living in various locations around England, such as Redcar, Luton, Kimpton, and Nottingham.
 By 1962, however, the family had moved back to Norman's mother's home city of Bradford.
-Approaching his twelfth birthday, Norman started at St. Bede's Grammar School, where he was to meet Alan Silson and Terry Uttley, future members of Smokie.

-As teenagers, influenced by the new era of groups such as The Beatles and The Rolling Stones and then folk singer, Bob Dylan, Norman and Silson began meeting up and spent nearly all their spare time learning new songs on their guitars.
+Approaching his 12th birthday, Norman started at St. Bede's Grammar School, where he met Alan Silson and Terry Uttley, future members of Smokie.
+As teenagers, influenced by the new era of groups such as the Beatles and the Rolling Stones and then folk singer, Bob Dylan, Norman and Silson began meeting up and spent nearly all their spare time learning new songs on their guitars.
 They managed to persuade Uttley to join them and, along with a drummer friend called Ron Kelly, they formed their first band.
 The Yen, Essence, and Long Side Down were just some of a variety of names they called themselves before settling on "The Elizabethans".
 When Ron Kelly left the group in 1973, an old friend called Pete Spencer was asked to take over on the drums, and the group, which was to become Smokie, was complete.

-In 1970, Norman married his wife Linda, and they have five children together.
+In 1970, Norman married his wife, Linda, and they have five children together.
 Since 1986, they have resided on the Isle of Man.